GRADUATION PROGRAM IN BIOMEDICAL ENGINEERING

 The faculty of the Graduate Program will be divided, with respect to graduate training, into two categories, members and trainers.

-Members will have an active research interest in the areas encompassed by the Program.
-They will participate in the activities of the Program by involvement in an upper level course, by attending program seminars or journal clubs, and by serving on ad hoc committees.
-They may serve as thesis advisors for Master of Science or Master of Medical Science students.
+Members will have an active research interest in the area of Biomedical Engineering.
+They will participate in one or more of the following activities associated with the Program: Serve as an instructor in an upper level course; Attend program seminars or journal clubs; or Serve on ad hoc committees focused on maintaining the excellence of the Program.
+They may serve as thesis advisors for Master’s of Science students.

-Trainers are those faculty members who may serve as thesis advisors for Ph.D. students.
+Trainers are those faculty who may serve as thesis advisors for Ph.D. students.
 Trainers must conduct an active research program and must be prepared to commit the time and effort required to supervise the student’s research.
-They are also expected to have the financial resources to support research projects by graduate students not having their own support, to provide stipends to them during the summer months and to provide year-round support once they have fulfilled their tuition requirements.
+They are also expected to have the financial resources to support research projects by graduate students.
+When accepting a graduate student into the lab, trainers must make a commitment to provide funding for stipend, tuition, health insurance, and fees until the student’s thesis is completed.
 Ph.D. training is most appropriate in an environment where the student can interact with other active investigators and graduate students.
-Trainers are expected to offer at least one upper level course every other year, either alone or as a leading instructor in a group.

 Entering students are expected to have an undergraduate bachelor’s degree in either engineering or science.
 The Graduate Program will make recommendations to the full faculty for interviews and acceptance after the applications have been made available for review by the faculty.
 Students participating in the Ph.D.-level Program in Biomedical Engineering are admitted by the Graduate School and must primarily affiliate with the MPPB or Neuroscience departments in the Division of Biology and Medicine, the School of Engineering, or other department as deemed appropriate by the Program Director.

 Until the Thesis Advisory Committee is selected, counseling on academic matters and review of student progress will be carried out by the Graduate Program Committee.
 This committee will put students in touch with other faculty members with related interests who may also provide useful advice.
-At the end of the first year, the Graduate Program Committee will review the progress of entering students.
+In subsequent years, counseling will be provided by the adviser and the student’s qualification exam/thesis committees.

 The University requires three years of full time study (i.e., 24 tuition units) for graduation at the Ph.D. level.
 Students must receive a grade of B or better on courses used in fulfillment of the Ph.D. requirement and these courses must be taken for a grade rather than on a credit/no credit basis.
 A maximum of 8 tuition units can be transferred from post baccalaureate work.
 Additionally, students in the M.D./Ph.D. program can receive 8 credits for satisfactory completion of the first two years of the Program in Medicine, fulfilling the BIOL-related course requirements.

 Graduate students must attend and participate in regularly scheduled biomedical engineering seminars.
-Each student will give at least one departmental seminar each year.
-This may be based on the student’s original research or may consist of a critical analysis of the literature.
+Each student will give at least one departmental seminar each year in the BME/Biotechnology Seminar course.
+This presentation may be based on the student’s original research or may consist of a critical analysis of the literature.
+Students are encouraged to also attend seminar series of individual interest hosted by other programs/departments.

-Graduate students are expected to gain experience in teaching.
+Graduate students are encouraged to gain experience in teaching.
 Students may serve as a teaching assistant, preferably in a course in which graduate students conduct a discussion or laboratory section or present a small number of lectures.
-Prior teaching experience, comparable to that which would be obtained at Brown, is applicable toward fulfillment of the teaching requirement.
 Participation in seminars and certificate programs offered through the Sheridan Center is another way to enhance teaching skills.

-The choice of a Ph.D. thesis advisor and research area will be made no later than by the end of the first semester unless an exception has been made by the Program Director.
-Entering students who have not identified a thesis advisor before coming to Brown are encouraged to attend seminars, talk with faculty and participate in available opportunities for rotation through different research areas.
+The choice of a thesis advisor and research area will be made no later than by the end of the first semester unless an exception has been made by the Program Director.
+Entering students who have not identified a thesis advisor before coming to Brown are encouraged to attend seminars, talk with faculty, and participate in available opportunities for rotation through different research areas.
 Progress of entering students will be reviewed by the Graduate Program Committee at the end of the first year.
-The students will submit a one page report describing their academic and research progress for the first year.
+These students will compile a one page report describing their academic and research progress and have it reviewed by their adviser, who will send it to the Graduate Program Committee along with a full evaluation of the student’s performance in the first year.

 The Qualifying Examination will consist of written and oral parts.
-The student will submit a detailed written document describing both his/her research progress and a proposal for thesis research.
-The thesis proposal will be no more than 25 pages (single-spaced) in length excluding references.
-This document will be written in the style of a research grant proposal with the following sections; specific aims, background/significance, preliminary studies/progress report, research design and methods, literature cited.
+The student will submit a detailed, written document describing both his/her research progress and a proposal for thesis research.
+The thesis proposal document will be written in the style of an NIH R01 research grant proposal with the following sections; specific aims (1 page), background/motivation and significance, innovation, preliminary results, research strategy, and literature cited.
+The research strategy should include relevant subsections such as validation/evaluation and potential problems/alternative strategies, as well as a realistic timeline.
 A final draft of the thesis proposal must be provided to all Qualifying Examination Committee members at least two weeks prior to the date of the oral examination.
 This document will be the primary focus of the oral examination.
-The exam will consist of a 45 minute oral presentation of research progress and the proposal by the student, followed by a question and answer session with the committee covering the research progress and thesis proposal.
-The Qualifying Examination Committee will assess the student’s written and oral communications skills, progress in research, ability to devise a research plan and his/her depth and breadth of knowledge of the chosen topic and the discipline of Biomedical Engineering.
-Based on the student’s overall performance, the committee will make one of three recommendations; “pass, pass with stipulations or fail”.
+The exam will consist of an oral presentation of the proposal, including research progress, by the student, followed by a question and answer session with the committee.
+The Qualifying Examination Committee will assess the student’s written and oral communications skills, progress in research, ability to devise a research plan, and his/her depth and breadth of knowledge of the chosen topic and the discipline of Biomedical Engineering.
+Based on the student’s overall performance, the committee will make one of three recommendations; “pass, pass with stipulations or fail.”
 If a recommendation of “pass with stipulations” is made, the committee will devise a plan and a time line for the student to correct all deficiencies and a means to assess that the deficiencies have been corrected.
-If a recommendation of “fail” is made, the student will be allowed to retake the Qualifying Examination, but it must occur before the end of the 5th semester.
+If a recommendation of “fail” is made, the student will be allowed to retake the Qualifying Examination once, but it must occur before the end of the 5th semester.
 If a student fails for a second time, the committee chairperson will recommend to the Program Director and the full faculty that the student be dismissed.
 The chairperson will communicate the final decision and summarize the committee's response to the candidate.
 Written notification of the outcome of the examination and a copy of the student’s written proposal will be sent by the chair of the Qualifying Examination Committee to the Program Director for inclusion in the student's record.
 Qualifying Examination results will be reported to the Registrar.
 Each student who passes and satisfies the requirements of the Qualifying Examination will become a candidate for a Ph.D. in Biomedical Engineering.

 Each Ph.D. candidate will have a Thesis Advisory Committee, consisting of the thesis advisor, three other members of the Brown Faculty (one whose primary faculty appointment is in the School of Engineering and one whose primary faculty appointment is in the Division of Biology and Medicine), and an authority in the area of the thesis research from another institution.
-Members of the committee will be asked to serve by the thesis advisor after being selected jointly by the advisor and the student.
+The student and thesis advisor will jointly select members of the committee, extending requests to serve in a timely manner.
 Members of the Qualifying Examination Committee are encouraged to serve as members of the Thesis Advisory Committee.
-The thesis advisor will send a memo to the Graduate Program Director listing the membership of the Thesis Advisory Committee, for inclusion in the student's file.
+The student or thesis advisor will send a memo to the Graduate Program Director and Coordinator listing the membership of the Thesis Advisory Committee for inclusion in the student's file.
 The thesis advisor will also schedule the meeting times of this committee and will chair the committee.
 The student and thesis advisor should arrange a meeting of the Brown affiliated members of the Thesis Advisory Committee at least once a year after completion of the Qualifying Examination.
 The purpose of this committee is to follow the progress of the student, to help the student with difficulties encountered in the dissertation research, and to aid with the evolution of the project.
 These meetings could be scheduled for the intersession between semesters in the academic year, a time when both faculty and students are likely to be available and free of teaching responsibilities.
 The student will prepare a written report of progress and proposed work to be distributed to committee members prior to each annual meeting.
 Examples of an acceptable annual report include a manuscript published, submitted, or in preparation along with a detailed description of planned experiments.
-Following the annual meeting, the thesis advisor will prepare, and the committee will review, a written evaluation of the student's progress.
-A copy of the student's and advisor’s annual progress report must be sent to the Program Director for inclusion in the student's file.
+A copy of the student's annual progress report must be sent to the Program Director for inclusion in the student's file.
+Accompanying this file should be an assessment by the adviser and/or thesis committee on the acceptability of the student’s progress and any concerns that might exist.

 The Thesis Advisory Committee must approve that the research is sufficiently near completion between 1-3 months prior to the defense date.
 A written memo will be sent by the Committee to the Program Director confirming the status of the research, in order to schedule the thesis defense (see below).